We're bringing our top-ranked online bachelor’s program in Human Development and Family Sciences to you starting this fall.

 The program will focus on the HDFS General Option already offered on the Corvallis campus, via Ecampus and at OSU-Cascades in Bend.
 It’s especially beneficial if you’re seeking a related major or minor in areas such as pre-nursing, psychology, sociology, Spanish, public health or education.
 Minors and additional required elective courses can be obtained online via Ecampus or on campus.

-If you apply to the HDFS hybrid program, you must obtain 48 credits of baccalaureate core courses in one of the following ways:
+If you apply to the HDFS program in Portland, you must obtain 48 credits of baccalaureate core courses in one of the following ways:

 Pathway to a graduate Master’s in Public Health (MPH) for those who want a jump start